flegh113/FxWordlist/README.md

 `-m, --mode {soft;optimized;advanced;deep} || Choose the generation mode.`

 - **_SOFT_**

-command: python main.py informations.txt -m soft
+`python main.py informations.txt -m soft`

 1. Description :
 >> Soft mode is used to generate small password lists.
 As a result, most of the program's functions will be toned down, allowing you to do less work.